 Intended Audience

 The intended audience is primarily software engineers tasked with implementing and documenting functional privacy requirements to show compliance to Privacy by Design principles.
-However, as software engineers operate in larger contexts, this specification should also be of interest to their project managers, business managers and executives, privacy policy makers, privacy and security consultants, auditors, regulators, IT systems architects and analysts, and other designers and users of systems that collect, store, process, use, share, transport across borders, exchange, secure, retain or destroy personal data.
+However, as software engineers operate in larger contexts, this specification is also of interest to their project managers, business managers and executives, privacy policy makers, privacy and security consultants, auditors, regulators, IT systems architects and analysts, and other designers and users of systems that collect, store, process, use, share, transport across borders, exchange, secure, retain or destroy personal data.
 In larger organizations, where subject matter experts and organizational stakeholders have clear roles in the SDLC, their contributions may be an explicit part of the documentation.
 In addition, other OASIS TCs and external organizations and standards bodies may find the PbD-SE useful in producing evidence of compliance to Privacy by Design principles.

 Outline of the Specification